 Blog/Comparison

-Incredible is a free, on-device health intelligence app for Apple Watch with readiness scoring and integrated strength training.
+Incredible is a free, on-device training app for Apple Watch with integrated strength logging and daily training context.
 Welltory is a cross-platform HRV analysis app that claims 16 million+ users and can measure HRV using your phone's camera.
-Both center on heart rate variability as a health signal.
-They build very different products around it.
+Both use heart rate variability, but they build very different products around it.

 At a Glance